abrahamof2016/Express_tutorial/nodejs-express-mysql/README.md

 # Node.js, Express, and MySQL RESTful API Project

-This project demonstrates a robust RESTful API built with Node.js and the Express.js framework, designed to interact with a MySQL database.
-It provides essential CRUD (Create, Read, Update, Delete) operations.
+This project implements a REST API for managing tutorials using Express.js and MySQL database.
+The API allows users to create, retrieve, update, delete, and search for tutorials.

 ### Technologies Used